 Screen patients for acute kidney injury and other conditions that may reduce renal function.
 Features of acute kidney injury consist of rapid (over hours to days) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney toxicity.
 Serum creatinine levels and estimated GFR may not reliably assess renal function in the setting of acute kidney injury.
 For patients at risk for chronically reduced renal function (e.g., age > 60 years, diabetes mellitus or chronic hypertension), estimate the GFR through laboratory testing.

 Anaphylactoid and anaphylactic reactions, with cardiovascular, respiratory and/or cutaneous manifestations, resulting in death have occurred.
-If such a reaction occurs, stop OMNISCAN (gadodiamide) Injection and immediately begin appropriate therapy.
-Observe patients closely, particularly those with a history of drug reactions, asthma, allergy or other hypersensitivity disorders, during and up to several hours after OMNISCAN (gadodiamide) Injection.
+Personnel trained in resuscitation techniques and resuscitation equipment should be present prior to OMNISCAN administration.
+If a hypersensitivity reaction occurs, stop OMNISCAN Injection and immediately begin appropriate therapy.
+Observe patients closely, particularly those with a history of drug reactions, asthma, allergy or other hypersensitivity disorders, during and up to several hours after OMNISCAN Injection.

 Acute Renal Failure